frenkel/timer-for-harvest/README.md

 If you want to build the applicatin yourself you'll need rust, cargo and the gtk3 development libraries installed.
 You can then run `cargo build --release` to generate the binary in `target/release/`.

+## Uninstall

+To ininstall, simply run the following command in a terminal based on your distro:

+- Fedora / RHEL or other RPM-based distros : `sudo dnf remove timer-for-harvest`
+- Debian / Ubuntu / Linux Mint or other apt-based distros: `sudo apt remove timer-for-harvest`

 ## Donations
 If you like the software I create, please consider donating through [Paypal](https://paypal.me/frankgroeneveld) or